Search Results for

 Note

-Please note that time cockpit does not provide functions to evaluate working time weights automatically.
+Time cockpit does not provide functions to evaluate working time weights automatically.
 You have to specify the weight for each time sheet entry manually.
 You can model your effective calculation rules for working time weights in Scripts and Actions.
 If you have questions, please contact us at support@timecockpit.com.

 In TCQL queries you can query the actual hours of work for an employee with the function ActualHoursOfWork.